LeyluIAA/feed-read/README.md

 [Node.js](http://nodejs.org/) module for parsing RSS and ATOM feeds into a common article object.

 This module is forked from [feed-read](https://www.npmjs.com/package/feed-read) npm module.
-This module aims to fix old bugs in the forked version.
+It aims to fix old bugs in the forked version.

 # Installation